How do I know which Killer Instinct kit to purchase for my hardware?

 - It is a ROM that allowed operators to use an IDE hard drive replacement that was not the Seagate ST9150AG that shipped with KI machines.

-- I wish this ROM were not included in modern MAME releases, as it is merely a ROM someone from Australia sent to me eons ago.
+- I wish this ROM were not included in modern MAME releases, as IIRC it came to me from a KI fan from Australia.

 What is the “Any-IDE” ROM for KI 2?

 - Midway had Seagate add two extra digits to the ST9420AG’s serial number.
 This was an extremely effective form of copy protection and prevented operators (and guys like me) from copying drives.
 It forced operators to purchase expensive replacements from Midway.